AurelieGIRAUD/AurelieGIRAUD.github.io/sample_page.md

 >> Ttest_1sampResult(statistic=-1.565945529686271, pvalue=0.1192542929871369)
 ```

-A small p-value shows that there is a violation of linearity.
+✅ A small p-value shows that there is a violation of linearity.
 Here the p-value is higher than the alpha risk (5%) meaning that the linearity condition is verified.

-The next ones are concerning the residual:
+The next ones are concerning the residuals:

-2. Normality:
+### 2. Normality:
 Residuals must be Normally distributed (i.e variance tend to 1 and mean tend to zero).
 This is necessary for a range of statistical tests, such as the t-test.
 We can relax this assumption in large samples due to the central limit theorem.

 <img src="images/Screenshot 2022-10-21 at 18.19.12.png"/>

-If the residuals are normally distributed, we should see a bell-shaped histogram centered on 0 and with a variance of 1.
+✅ If the residuals are normally distributed, we should see a bell-shaped histogram centered on 0 and with a variance of 1.

-3. Homoscedasticity:
+### 3. Homoscedasticity:
 Means that the residuals have constant variance no matter the level of the dependent variable.
 We can use for example, the Breush-Pagan test.
 This test measures how errors increase across the explanatory variable.